Chameleon-company/Chameleon-Handover-Documents/2022-T1/chameleonwebsite/README.md

 * Once this is done, this will trigger the DevOps pipeline, which will automatically deploy the latest website version.
 * Once this is done, the ticket can be tested and then demonstrated to the client for additional feedback.

-In terms of rules for bitbucket, all development must be done on a feature branch and must be merged into the master only once it has been reviewed and approved by a senior developer.
+In terms of rules for Github, all development must be done on a feature branch and must be merged into the master only once it has been reviewed and approved by a senior developer.

 For future teams, this is a good reference for how to use feature branches: